How to solve ANY slide puzzle regardless of its size 15

 • Repeat steps 2 and 3 until your piece reaches its target

 You are going to find many animated examples of these steps in the guide below.
-As the algorithm consist of solving the corners one-by-one, once a corner is solved it is consider as “frozen” and you should no longer touch it.
+As the algorithm consist of solving the edges one-by-one, once an edge is solved it is consider as “frozen” and you should no longer touch it.
 That means that when you are revolving the pieces around your target piece you should never breach the “frozen” area.

 The steps